 Strawberry picking season in Massachusetts is in the month of June.
 This is a fun outdoors activity to do with your kids.
-As with most things with kids, setting the right expectations for strawberry picking is key.
-Here are the tips you need to make your next strawberry picking experience fun.
+As with most things with kids, setting the right expectations before you go strawberry picking is key.
+Here are the best tips you need to make your next strawberry picking experience fun for everyone.

 Most pick-your-own farms open early in the morning and close when all the ripe fruit is gone.
 Then they may wait a day or two for more fruit to ripen before opening their fields again.
 We like to check the farm's social media page or call them on the phone the night before or even the morning of to check that they are open for pick your own fruit.
 To avoid disappointment, plan ahead!